 NBA Playoffs: Nets' Starting Lineup Against Bucks

-The Brooklyn Nets will battle in Game 2 against the Milwaukee Bucks at Barclays Center in Brooklyn, New York.
+The Brooklyn Nets will look to make their series lead 3-0 when they face the Bucks in Milwaukee on Thursday night.

-The two last played on Saturday night when the Nets won Game 1 in Brooklyn.
+The Nets won the first two games of the series in Brooklyn.

-The Nets have announced their starting lineup for the game, and their full lineup can be seen in a post below from FantasyLabs NBA.
+For the game, the Nets have announced their starting lineup, and the full lineup for Game 3 can be seen in a post below from FantasyLabs NBA.

 Related stories on NBA basketball